cloudflare/cloudflare-docs/content/workers/platform/changelog/_index.md

 Runtime release notes covering the past few weeks:

 - Increased total per-request `Cache.put()` limit to 5GiB.
-- Increased individual `Cache.put()` limits to the lesser of 5GiB or the zone’s normal [cache limits](/cache/concepts/default-cache-behavior/).
+- Increased individual `Cache.put()` limits to the lesser of 5GiB or the zone's normal [cache limits](/cache/concepts/default-cache-behavior/).
 - Added a helpful error message explaining AES decryption failures.
 - Some overload errors were erroneously being reported as daemonDown (1105) errors.
 They have been changed to exceededCpu (1102) errors, which better describes their cause.
-- More “internal errors” were converted to useful user-facing errors.
+- More "internal errors" were converted to useful user-facing errors.
 - Stability improvements and bug fixes.